CodeDifferently/piano-lecture/README.md

     }
 ```
 In the `style.css` you have the option to alter the type of font, color, size, spacing, and how bold it appears.
 Adjust each one of them
 to see the different changes.
+Cool, isn't it?

+#### Changing the background
+Now that you have the title designed, let's look at the background.